netgroup/rose-srv6-control-plane/README.md

     └── README.md

+## Docker
+...

 ## Database utilities
 The *db_update* folder contains several modules used by the Controller to interact with an ArangoDB database.

 ## Control plane functionalities

 The Controller uses a gRPC API to contact the Linux nodes.
 A gRPC server (Node Manager) must be run on the Linux nodes that you want to control through the Controller.
-The gRPC server receives gRPC requests from the Controller, performs the requested task and returns a reply containing the status code of the operation and other parameters depending on the specific operation.

-The Controller leverages the gRPC API to enforce rules and commands on the Linux nodes, such as the setup of SRv6 paths and behaviors.
+The Controller interacts with the gRPC server executed on the nodes to enforce rules and commands, such as the setup of SRv6 paths and behaviors.

 The control-plane modules are organized as follows: